lesleyrs/Client3/README.md

 #### 3DS
 in citra emulator click `file>open citra folder` for sdmc dir https://citra-emulator.com/wiki/user-directory/

+Controls: Touch to left click, L + touch to right click, Dpad for arrow keys

 The "New" 3ds/2ds line for higher cpu clock rate does not seem to make much difference in citra?